Dalvin Cook Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- Against the 49ers, Cook's 29 rushing yards per game over his two career matchups are 47.5 fewer than his over/under in Sunday's game.
+- Cook's 29 rushing yards per game in his two career matchups against the 49ers are 47.5 fewer yards than his over/under in Sunday's game.

-- Allowing 115.9 rushing yards per game, the 49ers have the 20th-ranked run defense in the league.
+- In terms of defending against the run, the 49ers are 20th in the NFL, giving up 115.9 yards per game.

-- Cook and the Vikings will face off against the NFL's 29th-ranked defense in terms of rushing touchdowns conceded (13).
+- The 49ers have allowed 13 rushing touchdowns, 29th in the league.

 Recent Performances

-- In last week's matchup with the Packers, Cook ran for 86 yards on 22 carries while scoring one touchdown on the ground.
+- Cook put together an 86-yard rushing performance in last week's matchup with the Packers, carrying the ball 22 times while scoring one touchdown.

-- Cook has run for 290 yards on 63 carries (96.7 yards per game) with two touchdowns over his last three outings.
+- Over his last three games, Cook has run for 290 yards on 63 carries (96.7 ypg), with two touchdowns.

 Cook's Minnesota Teammates